clindsay94/Connors-PC-Remote/README.md

 | 401 | Unauthorized (invalid or missing secret) |
 | 500 | Internal server error |

+**not every companion app will have any responses displayed.

 ## Building from Source

 ### Requirements

 - Visual Studio 2022 (17.8 or later) with:
   - .NET desktop development workload
-  - Windows App SDK (WinUI 3)
+  - Windows App SDK 1.3 (WinUI 3)
-- .NET 8 SDK
+- .NET 10 SDK

 ### Build Steps